nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Office, System Administrator, Security Officer

-In order to check the status of the nodes in an HA setup, execute the following command on the central server node's command line:
+In order to check the status of the nodes in an HA setup, execute the following command on the Central Server node's command line:

 ```bash
 curl --header "Authorization: X-Road-ApiKey token=<api key>" -k https://localhost:4000/api/v1/system/high-availability-cluster/status`